Table of Contents:

 If there is not enough space to display buttons, counts and total shares, it will hide the counts in order to avoid looking cluttered and messy.

 For optimal display, we recommend between 3-6 sharing buttons be active at once.
 Any more than this and the buttons begin to get very cluttered at smaller screen sizes.

 It’s also worth noting that based on numerous studies on human psychology and data from some of our own users that having less sharing options actually increases the amount of shares.
 In psychology this is known as the Paradox of Choice.

 Step 3: Have you set up your Tweet counts?

 To make sure that your Tweet button is set up to get counts activated, be sure to visit the

-Social Warfare > Registration tab and follow the setup instructions.
+Social Warfare > Social Identity tab and follow the setup instructions.